isc-projects/bind9/doc/notes/notes-9.19.12.rst

   and received during the resolution and validation process are logged.
   This can be used in place of :option:`dig +trace`. :gl:`#3842`

-- The log message ``resolver priming query complete`` has been moved from the INFO log level to the DEBUG(1) log level, to prevent :iscman:`delv` from emitting that message when setting up its internal resolver. :gl:`#3842`

 - A new configuration option, :any:`checkds`, has been introduced.
 When set to ``yes``, it detects :any:`parental-agents` automatically by resolving the parent NS records.
 These name servers are queried to